garrygl/GNS3/README.md

 end
 wr
 ```
-## To fix a bug run the following when the appliance is powered on
+## Fixes a Missing Config Bug on IOU1 After a Power On
 ```bash
 #IOU1
 conf t